Brazil reports 217 COVID deaths in 24 hours, toll average lowest since April 2020 -ministry | Health

 Brazil reports 217 COVID deaths in 24 hours, toll average lowest since April 2020 -ministry

+Brazil has had 8,833 new cases of the novel coronavirus reported in the past 24 hours, and 217 deaths from COVID-19, the health ministry said on Saturday, as vaccination reduces contagion and fatalities to levels not seen since the first weeks of the pandemic last year.
+The ministry said 70% of the eligible population has been fully vaccinated and 90% has received a first dose.

-Brazil has had 8,833 new cases of the novel coronavirus reported in the past 24 hours, and 217 deaths from COVID-19, the health ministry said on Saturday.
+Brazil has had 8,833 new cases of the novel coronavirus reported in the past 24 hours, and 217 deaths from COVID-19, the health ministry said on Saturday, as vaccination reduces contagion and fatalities to levels not seen since the first weeks of the pandemic last year.

-The South American country has now registered 22,012,150 cases since the pandemic began, while the official death toll has risen to 612,587, according to ministry data, in the world's third-worst outbreak outside the United States and India and its second-deadliest.
+The ministry said 70% of the eligible population has been fully vaccinated and 90% has received a first dose.
+On Saturday, the ministry launched a campaign to reach 21 million Brazilians who have not returned for a second shot.
+The South American country has now registered 22,012,150 cases since the pandemic began, while the official death toll has risen to 612,587, according to official data, in the world's third-worst outbreak outside the United States and India and its second-deadliest after the United States.

-As vaccination advances, the rolling 14-day average of COVID deaths has fallen to 228 a day, the lowest since April 26, 2020, which was one and a half months after the pandemic's first fatality in Brazil.
-That compares with a toll of almost 3,000 deaths a day in Brazil at the pandemic's peak in April of this year.
+With vaccination advancing, the rolling 14-day average of COVID deaths has fallen to 228 a day, the lowest since April 26, 2020, which was one and a half months after the pandemic's first fatality in Brazil.
+That compares with a toll of almost 3,000 deaths a day in Brazil at the peak of the pandemic in April of this year.
+Rio de Janeiro, Brazil's second-largest city, which was severely hit by the epidemic, did not have a single new case of a person with COVID-19 hospitalized at municipal hospitals on Saturday, the city's health authority said.
+It added that 76.5% of the eligible population has been fully vaccinated.
+"Science is winning in the city of Rio de Janeiro," it said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)